ForgetfulDuck/MIP-Watch/README.md

 ___
 ### Roadmap
 - **User Input:** Add tactile buttons for UI interaction.
-- **Power System:** Integrated coin-cell holder & optional charging support.
+- **Power System:** Integrate a coin-cell holder with a BMS for charging support.
-- **Peripheral Control:** Dedicated pins on the MCU to enable/disable peripherals.
+- **Peripheral Control:** Dedicate pins on the MCU to enable/disable sensors for proper power sequencing.
-- **UART:** Add UART RX/TX breakout for logging & debug.
+- **UART:** Add UART RX/TX headers for logging & debug.
 - **Future Plans:** BLE, heart-rate sensor.